 “Then how do you know my name?”

 Prophet gestured to David’s booth.
-“Can we sit and talk?”
+“Mind if I sit?”

-David nodded and slid back into the booth as Prophet took a seat opposite him.
+David nodded as Prophet took a seat opposite him.

-The waitress, appearing out of nowhere for the second time, set down a plastic carafe of coffee in front of David.
+Elli appeared and set down a plastic carafe of coffee in front of David.
 “Good news for both of us,” she said.
 “It looks like dumb and dumber found somewhere else to goose-step.
 Oh, I didn’t know you had a friend coming.
 See?
 Everything’s on the up and up.”
-She turned to The Prophet.
+She turned to Prophet.
 “Would you like some coffee as well?”

 “I would, thank you.”
-He pulled out a black leather wallet and withdrew a hundred dollar bill.
-He offered it to the waitress as he nodded toward David.
+He pulled out a black leather wallet and withdrew two hundred dollar bills, offering them to the waitress as he nodded toward David.
 “Bring him anything he wants; keep the rest for your kindness.”

-David and Elli both stared, eyes wide, at the large bill.
-Elli looked Prophet over before smiling and pocketing the hundred.
+David and Elli both stared at the large bills.
+Elli looked Prophet over before smiling and pocketing the hundreds.
 “That’s so generous; thank you.”
 She turned back to David.
 “I like your friend.
 You two should come in more often.
 Now what can I get you?”

 “Coming right up, hun.
 Don’t hesitate if either of you need anything at all.”

 David smiled as Elli walked away, then turned back to Prophet.
-Prophet was more or less his height, but something in the way he held himself, even while sitting there staring at him with those piercing blue eyes, made him feel so imposing.
+Prophet was more or less his height, but something in the way he held himself, even while just sitting there, combined with those piercing emerald eyes, made him feel so imposing.

-“I can’t tell you everything,” began Prophet, “not yet, but I promise I will when the time is right.
+“I can’t tell you everything,” began Prophet, “not yet, and I apologize for that, but I promise I will in time.
 I know who you are because we’re related, though distantly, and I spared no expense to find you and learn everything about you.”